JohnBorghi/Supporting_Scientific_Data/index.md

 For the moment, even publicly available versions of all this are quite drafty.
 So please don’t hesitate to reach out with comments, suggestions, questions, and recriminations.

+For more on the intention and origin of this guide, check out the [Notes from the Author](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_notes-from-author)

 ---

 | Chapter | Description |